Algae

 What can be done to control blooms?

 The ultimate solution is to control the input of nutrients.
-There are products that might be able to help treat a body of water that has a blue-green algae bloom.
+There are products that might be able to help treat a body of water that has a cyanobacterial bloom.

 How and when was it detected in the Tower Road reservoir?

-The first visible signs of algae appeared on September 12, 2017 during routine maintenance and monitoring of the dam and spillway.
-On September 15, test results confirmed the presence of blue-green algae.
+The first visible signs of cyanobacteria appeared on September 12, 2017 during routine maintenance and monitoring of the dam and spillway.
+On September 15, test results confirmed the presence of cyanobacteria.

-Although blue-green algae have been detected annually, no blooms developed in either 2018 or 2019.
+Although cyanobacteria have been detected annually, no blooms developed again until August 29, 2022.

 What is being done to resolve the issue?

 The City of Moncton is pursuing mitigation measures both for the watershed and the water treatment plant.
 The watershed mitigation recommendation has not yet been approved by the applicable regulatory bodies; further research has been requested of the product supplier.
-The water treatment plant is being upgraded in various phases; Phase 1a (building addition) is almost complete, Phase 1b (clarifier retrofit) is expected to be complete by the end of 2020, and Phase 2 (toxin mitigation) has recently begun and is expected to be complete by about 2023.
+The water treatment plant is being upgraded in various phases Phase 1, which was to address the hydraulic capacity of the plant (prevent cyanobacteria from plugging within the treatment process) is complete.
+Phase 2, which is to mitigate against toxins that cyanobacteria are capable of producing, is underway and is expected to be completed by early 2026.

 Could the City have done something to avoid this situation?

-Blue-green algae appear naturally and often when the weather is very hot and dry.
-Unfortunately, that is exactly the type of weather we’ve had over the summer.
+Cyanobacteria appear naturally and often when the weather is very hot and dry.
 There is very little that could have prevented this from happening.
-Irishtown Nature Park and McLaughlin reservoir have both experienced blue-green algae in the past.
+The reservoirs at the Irishtown Nature Park and McLaughlin have both experienced cyanobacteria blooms in the past.
 Many other municipalities in NB, across Canada and around the world have also had this issue; it is a naturally occurring problem.

 What will be the cost to fix the issue?
 How long will it take?

 The water treatment plant is being upgraded in phases.
-The cost for Phase 1 is about $6M, including assistance from both the federal government (40%) and the provincial government (33%), and the cost for Phase 2 mitigation is expected to be about $22M (applications for funding assistance have been submitted).
+The cost for Phase 1 was $6M, including assistance from both the federal government (40%) and the provincial government (33%).
+The cost for Phase 2 mitigation was approved for $22M under a similar funding agreement.

 Will it affect our drinking water supply?

-Blue-green algae is present in both the Turtle Creek reservoir (our primary drinking water supplyand and in the Tower Road reservoir (second supply opened in 2014).
-At the moment, conditions indicate that a bloom may occur in the Tower Road reservoir, as had occurredin 2017.
+Cyanobacteria are present in both the Turtle Creek reservoir (our primary drinking water supply) and in the Tower Road reservoir (second supply that opened in 2014).
+At the moment, conditions indicate that a bloom may recur in the Tower Road reservoir, as has occurred in 2017 and 2022.
 At this time, residents and pets can consume the water.
 Should there be a change in the situation, however, the public will be notified immediately.

 Is the water treatment plant doing anything?
 Are they affected?

 Water treatment plant operators are continuing normal operations as well as daily monitoring and sampling.
-They are also working with the City of Moncton to prepare for if they are impacted by the blue-green algae.
+They are also working with the City of Moncton to prepare for the potential impact of a cyanobacterial bloom.

 How will we be notified if we are no longer able to drink the water?

-The City and Department of Health will notify residents of the tri-community immediately.
-It will be done through a media advisory, social media, websites and Moncton will also send it through their Moncton Alerts program.
+The City of Moncton and the Department of Health will notify residents of the tri-community immediately.
+This will be done through a media advisory, social media, websites and Moncton will also send it through their Moncton Alerts program.

 I have a well, am I also affected?

-No, homeowners with wells are not affected by the blue-green algae.
+No, homeowners with wells are not affected by cyanobacteria

 Helpful Information